 Content development has become a sensational means of sharing information over the internet.
-Even the non-technical users got the ability to publish content easily and quickly on the World Wide Web.
-It is all possible because of the easy-use of content management tools available and is widely used by firms, news organizations, educational institutions, and other businesses.
-In this chapter, you will learn about the concept of CMS and why it is widely accepted in the market.
+Even non-technical users got the ability to publish content easily and quickly on the World Wide Web.
+All this is possible because of the easy-to-use content management tools widely used by firms, news organizations, educational institutions, and other businesses.
+This tutorial will teach you about the concept of CMS and why it is widely accepted.

 What Is Content Management System?